solidify/jira-azuredevops-migrator/docs/faq.md

 ## 1. Convert Jira formatted descriptions and comments on migration

-- With our latest release (2.3.1) we have introduced a new mapper called "MapRendered" that should be used when mapping fields to get the Html rendered value from Jira.
+- As of release 2.3.1 we have introduced a new mapper called "MapRendered" that should be used when mapping fields to get the Html rendered value from Jira.

 Example: